The Walled City by Ryan Graudin

 The good thing about this novel is it attempts to bring attention to the issue of human trafficking.
 I can respect and appreciate that.
 Even though this wasn’t my favorite book, I hope that maybe this will be an eye opener for some people.
 At the very least I hope they’ll take the information in the back of the book and educate themselves on the situation and how they can help.

-*I received an ARC of this book from NetGalley in exchange for an honest review.
+*I received an ARC of this title from NetGalley in exchange for my honest review.